LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Conclusion

 \section{Conclusion}

-In this paper, a lightweight and efficient semantic segmentation network based on encoder-decoder structure was developed for ground objects extraction from UAV remote sensing images.
+In this paper, a lightweight and efficient semantic segmentation network based on encoder-decoder structure was developed for buildings and roads extraction from UAV remote sensing images.
 The encoder used a new lightweight and high-performance backbone network proposed in this paper to accelerate model calculation and reduce model parameters.
-The decoder employed a dual-context module combined with ASPP and OCR to effectively capture multi-scale contextual information.
-Extensive experiments demonstrate that the proposed model achieved high performance on both private and two public datasets, with fewer parameters and operations.
-In the future, we hope that our LEDCNet can be expanded to more semantic segmentation fields.
-We will continue to improve this model to make it more efficient.
+The decoder employs our proposed OAM to efficiently capture more object information.
+We evaluated our model on two public datasets, LoveDA and CITY-OSM, and on the private dataset.
+With only 1.4M parameters and 5.48G FLOPs, our basic model achieved mIoU scores of 65.27\%, 74.39\%, and 71.12\% on these datasets, respectively, demonstrating its excellent performance.